19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (c) remove one or more members from the committee of management of the society.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (1A) The Registrar shall use the extraordinary powers under subsection (1) only after giving an opportunity to the committee of management of a society or the member thereof (as the case may be) to show cause why action should not be taken to suspend the activities of the society, or to remove the committee of management or the member thereof, and after considering the objections of the committee of management or the member thereof (as the case may be).

-[23/2008 wef 20/10/2008]
+[23/2008]

 (1B) Allowances of the committee, and the salary of the manager, appointed under subsection (1)(b) shall be paid out of the funds of the society.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (2) The persons appointed under subsection (1)(b) shall, prior to the date on which their appointment ceases to have effect, arrange for the election of a new committee of management in accordance with the by-laws.

-(3) An appeal shall lie to the Minister from an order made by the Registrar under subsection (1) within two months of the date of the publication in theGazetteof the order appealed against and the decision of the Minister shall be final and shall not be subject to review in any court.
+(3) An appeal shall lie to the Minister from an order made by the Registrar under subsection (1) within 2 months of the date of the publication in theGazetteof the order appealed against and the decision of the Minister shall be final and shall not be subject to review in any court.

 (4) Subject to the general direction and control of the Registrar, a person appointed under subsection (1)(b) to assume the functions of the committee of management of a society shall have all the powers and duties of a duly constituted committee of management of the society.